 Persimmon Fool Pudding from Persimmon overload

-It’s raining giant fuyu persimmons! and we need some serious help to consume all these clusters of sweet fruit (and not from the squirrels and crows, thank-you-very-much!)
+It’s raining giant fuyu persimmons! and we need some serious help to consume all these clusters of sweet fruit.

 Our garden mad stashes come at various times throughout the growing season and that means a combination of preserving, canning and giving away garden goodies to friends, neighbors and the mailman.
 When certain fruits like plums, tomatoes and persimmons start to ripen, it’s like an all out assault of ripe fruit.
 There’s just no way to eat it all ourselves.